ipokkel/gpt-prompt-generator/README.md

 GPT Prompt Generator is an internal WordPress plugin that streamlines the process of creating ChatGPT prompts for rewriting Tooltip Recipe Posts.
 It features a multi-step form interface that allows users to:

 1. Submit a Tooltip Recipe Post URL
-2. Manually paste the post content in Markdown format (with browser extension suggestions for converting HTML to Markdown)
+2. Review and edit the automatically converted Markdown content (or manually paste content if automatic conversion fails or for posts behind paywalls)
 3. Review, add, edit, or remove GitHub code snippet links (optional)
 4. Generate a formatted prompt with both the post content and code snippets
 5. Copy the generated prompt to clipboard for use with ChatGPT

-The plugin uses customizable prompt templates and handles GitHub API integration for code retrieval, while allowing users to manually supply markdown content for posts that may be behind paywalls or require authentication.
+The plugin automatically attempts to fetch and convert post content to Markdown format, significantly reducing manual work.
+It uses customizable prompt templates and handles GitHub API integration for code retrieval, while providing fallback options for manual content entry when automatic conversion is not possible.

 ## Installation